MeToo movement: Failure to address police misconduct

 Despite the prevalence of sexual misconduct, some have pointed out the lack of discussion in the #MeToo movement regarding law-enforcement misconduct.

-Police sexual misconduct disproportionately affects women of color, though women from all walks of life are affected.
+Police sexual misconduct disproportionately affects women of color, though women from all races are affected.
 The Cato Institute reported that in 2010, more than 9% of police misconduct reports in 2010 involved sexual abuse, and there are multiple indications that "sexual assault rates are significantly higher for police when compared to the general population."
-Fear of retribution is considered one reason some law-enforcement officers are not subjected to significant consequences for known misconduct.
+Fear of retribution is one reason some law-enforcement officers are not subjected to significant consequences for known misconduct.
 Police-reform activist Roger Goldman stated that an officer who is fired for sexual misconduct from one police department often gets rehired by a different department, where they can continue the misconduct in a new environment.
 Some states (such as Florida and Georgia) have licensing laws that can decertify a law-enforcement officer who has committed major misconduct, which prevents decertified officers from being hired again in that state.
 Some have called for sexual misconduct allegations against police to be investigated by third parties to reduce bias (as opposed to the common practice of investigations being led by fellow law-enforcement officers or colleagues in the same department).